-- The Nursery Manager talks to the staff to find out when and where the child was last seen and records this.
+- The Manager/Deputy Manager talks to the staff to find out when and where the child was last seen and records this.

 Child going missing on an outing

-This describes what to do when staff have taken a small group on an outing, leaving the nursery manager and/or other staff back in the setting.
-If the nursery manager has accompanied children on the outing, the procedures are adjusted accordingly.
+This describes what to do when staff have taken a small group on an outing, leaving the Manager and other staff back in the nursery.
+If the Manager has accompanied children on the outing, the procedures are adjusted accordingly.

-What to do when a child goes missing from a whole setting outing may be a little different, as parents usually attend and are responsible for their own child.
+What to do when a child goes missing from a whole Nursery outing may be a little different, as parent helpers usually attend and are responsible for their own child.

-- The Nursery Manager is contacted immediately and the incident is reported.
+- The Manager/Deputy Manager is contacted immediately (if not on the outing) and the incident recorded.

-- The Nursery Manager contacts the police and reports the child as missing.
+- The Manager/Deputy Manager contacts the police and reports the child as missing.

-- Staff take the remaining children back to the setting.
+- Staff take the remaining children back to the Nursery.

 - In an indoor venue, the staff contact the venue’s security who will handle the search and contact the police if the child is not found.

-- The Nursery Manager or designated staff member may be advised by the police to stay at the venue until they arrive.
+- The Manager/Deputy Manager or a member of staff may be advised by the police to stay at the venue until they arrive.

 - Staff keep calm and do not let the other children become anxious or worried.

-- The Nursery Manager together with the Nursery Director or representative from the management committee, speaks with the parent(s).
+- The Manager/Deputy Manager together with the Nursery Directors or a representative from the Management Committee, speaks with the parent(s).

-- The Nursery Director and management committee, carry out a full investigation taking written statements from all the staff in the room or who were on the outing.
+- The Nursery Directors and Management Committee, carry out a full investigation taking written statements from all the staff in the room or who were on the outing.